-The tangible personal property and real property of an energy project using renewable energy resources that is certified by the Director of the Ohio Development Services Agency as a qualified energy project and approved by resolution of the board of county commissioners for an exemption from taxation is exempt from taxation for tax years 2011 through 2016.
+The tangible personal property and real property of an energy project using renewable energy resources that is certified by the Director of Development as a qualified energy project and approved by resolution of the board of county commissioners for an exemption from taxation is exempt from taxation for tax years 2011 through 2014.

-If the tangible personal property of a qualified energy project using renewable energy resources was exempt for tax years 2011 through 2016, the tangible personal property of the project is tax-exempt for tax year 2017 and all ensuing tax years if the property was placed into service before January 1, 2017, and the owner or lessee satisfies other statutory criteria.
-Thus, projects not placed into service before 2017, are subject to the real and tangible personal property tax.
+If the tangible personal property of a qualified energy project using renewable energy resources was exempt for tax years 2011 through 2014, the tangible personal property of the project is tax-exempt for tax year 2015 and all ensuing tax years if the property was placed into service before January 1, 2015, and the owner or lessee satisfies other statutory criteria.
+Thus, projects not placed into service before 2015, are subject to the real and tangible personal property tax.

-PROCESS TO OBTAIN AND MAINTAIN TAX EXEMPTION
+PROCESS TO OBTAIN AND MAINTAIN TAX EXEMPTION:

-Application made to the Director of the Ohio Development Services Agency
+Application made to the Director of the Department of Development

-To obtain a tax exemption, the owner or lessee of an energy project must apply to the Director of the Ohio Development Services Agency for certification as a qualified energy project before on or before December 31, 2015 for energy projects using renewable energy resources, and on or before December 31, 2017 for energy projects using clean coal, advanced nuclear, or cogeneration technology.
+To obtain a tax exemption, the owner or lessee of an energy project must apply to the Director of Development for certification as a qualified energy project before on or before December 31, 2013 for energy projects using renewable energy resources, and on or before December 31, 2015 for energy projects using clean coal, advanced nuclear, or cogeneration technology.